D0liphin/ezgrid/README.md

 > """
 > ```
 > ![](https://i.imgur.com/xrH91bg.png)
+>
+> Note: If you do not line up the pipes properly, there will be undesired behaviour.

 ### Overlapping rowspan
 > Creating overlapping columns is very easy, but due to limitations with Tkinter, overlapping rows can be tricky.